Persistent Homology with Path-Representable Distances on Graph Data: Main theory

 Note that fixing the vertex order at least once is necessary to identify the exact injection.
 However, once the injection is identified, it will not change with respect to the change of vertex order.
 Hence, the whole theory holds when the codomain is a poset of persistence barcodes on \(G\) as a subset of the poset of multisets of intervals, carrying the injections defined with the associated birth edge.
-This gives canonicality to the theory.
+This gives canonicality to the theory. \begin{corollary} Consider the connected weighted graph \(G=(V,E,W_E)\).
+Let \(\mathcal{L}\) be the poset of path-representable distances from cost-dominated path choice functions on \(G\) and \(B\) be the poset of persistence barcodes on \(G\).
+There is an order-preserving map \(\textbf{bcd}_1(\cdot)\) from \(\mathcal{L}\) to \(B\). \end{corollary}